Henry Cavendish: Density of the Earth

 Using this equipment, Cavendish calculated the attraction between the balls from the period of oscillation of the torsion balance, and then he used this value to calculate the density of the Earth.
 Cavendish found that the Earth's average density is 5.48 times greater than that of water.
 John Henry Poynting later noted that the data should have led to a value of 5.448, and indeed that is the average value of the twenty-nine determinations Cavendish included in his paper.
-The published number was due to a simple arithmetic error on his part.
+The error in the published number was due to a simple arithmetical mistake on his part.
 What was extraordinary about Cavendish's experiment was its elimination of every source of error and every factor that could disturb the experiment, and its precision in measuring an astonishingly small attraction, a mere 1/50,000,000 of the weight of the lead balls.
-The result that Cavendish obtained for the density of the Earth is within 1 percent of the currently accepted figure.
+The result that Cavendish obtained for the density of the Earth is within 1 per cent of the currently accepted figure.

 Cavendish's work led others to accurate values for the gravitational constant (G) and Earth's mass.
 Based on his results, one can calculate a value for G of 6.754 × 10−11N-m2/kg2, which compares favourably with the modern value of 6.67428 × 10−11N-m2/kg2.

 Books often describe Cavendish's work as a measurement of either G or the Earth's mass.
 Since these are related to the Earth's density by a trivial web of algebraic relations, none of these sources are wrong, but they do not match the exact word choice of Cavendish, and this mistake has been pointed out by several authors.
 Cavendish's stated goal was to measure the Earth's density.